 Homework assignments will walk you step-by-step through an exploration of class concepts and computational models, building from simpler concepts and tasks to more complex ones.
 In addition, the TAs and I are here to help you if and when you need guidance to complete the homework.
 Students who have questions can make an appointment with the TAs and can receive one-on-one help with key programming and neuroscience concepts, as well as trouble-shooting code.
 Assignments will be posted on Quercus at least two weeks before they are due, and will typically require you to submit both written responses as well as, in some cases, snippets of statistical or computer-programming code that you have written.
+In addition, each homework will be followed by a 10-minute one-on-one meeting with the TA (scheduled in the two weeks following submission) to discuss what you learned, what problems you ran into, and to engage in dialogue about the homework.

 Late submissions.
-Late submissions of homework assignments will receive a 5% penalty for every 24-hour period beyond the deadline, up to 8 days following the due date.
+Late submissions of homework assignments will receive a 5% penalty for every 24-hour period beyond the deadline, up to 7 days following the due date.
 Following this date, a flat penalty of 40% will be applied, unless appropriate documentation of an emergency situation is received (see the departmental policy on missed term work for further details).
 After this time, students may still complete the homework, but will be capped at a maximum grade of 60% on that assignment.
 So for instance, imagine that without the penalty, you would have received a 90% on the homework but you turn it in 10 days late.
 You will now receive a 60%.
 If, without the penalty, you would have received a 55%, and turn it in 10 days late, you will still receive a 55%.
 This grading scheme is designed to encourage you to do the homework and learn its contents, even if you must complete it at a delay.